VillainNumberOne/multi-example-texture-synthesis/README.md

 style_difference = style_attribute_extraction_means(style_tensor_set1, style_tensor_set2)
 ```

 The second method is based on the assumption that for any binary stylistic attribute, there exists a hyperplane on the one side of which the attribute appears, and on the other doesn't.
 Then the normal to this hyperplane represents style difference.
+To find the hyperplane, I use SVM.
+It should be possible to use other algorithms.

 Code:
 ```python